tjmahr/dissertation/docs/12-aim1-notebook.md

+General Todos:

+* Determine and use consistent terminology for the studies and growth curve features.
+* Make sure axis labels and legend labels are consistent.

 ## Growth curve analysis

+_TJM: I'll have to clean this section up once the order of the main results is pinned down.
+That way this can flow neatly in to the findings._

 Looks to the familiar image were analyzed using **Bayesian mixed effects logistic regression**.
 We used *logistic* regression because the outcome measurement is a probability (the log-odds of looking to the target image versus a distractor).
-We used *mixed-effects* models because to estimate a separate growth curve for each child (to measure individual differences in word recognition) but also treat each child's individual growth curve as a draw from a distribution of related curves.
+We used *mixed-effects* models to estimate a separate growth curve for each child (to measure individual differences in word recognition) but also treat each child's individual growth curve as a draw from a distribution of related curves.

 We used *Bayesian* techniques to study a generative model of the data.
-Instead of reporting and describing a single, best-fitting model of some data, Bayesian techniques consider an entire distribution of plausible models that are consistent with the data and any prior information we have about the models.
+Instead of reporting and describing a single, best-fitting model of some data, Bayesian methods consider an entire distribution of plausible models that are consistent with the data and any prior information we have about the models.
 By using this approach, one can explicitly quantify uncertainty about statistical effects and draw